Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Your child can become dehydrated from the high fever and lack of appetite.
 Without treatment, your child's fever can get so high that it causes a seizure.
 The infection can spread to his or her blood or brain.
 This can be life-threatening.

 - Wash your hands and your child's hands often: Use soap and water.
 Wash your hands after you use the bathroom, change a child's diapers, or sneeze.
 Wash your hands before you prepare or eat food.

-- Keep your child away from others while he has a fever: He may return to school or daycare when his fever is gone and he feels better.
+- Keep your child away from others while he or she has a fever: Your child may return to school or daycare when his or her fever is gone and he or she feels better.

 - Your child's symptoms get worse, even after treatment.

 - You have questions or concerns about your child's condition or care.

 When should I seek immediate care or call 911?